dorsal-lab/opentelemetry-c-demo/README.md

 The proxy binds 4 sockets on ports 5559, 5560, 5561 and 5562:

 - A pair of ROUTER and DEALER sockets to exchange messages (requests and responses) between frontend and backends.
-Read more on this combinaison in the [ZGuide](https://zguide.zeromq.org/docs/chapter2/#Shared-Queue-DEALER-and-ROUTER-sockets).
+Read more on this combination in the [ZGuide](https://zguide.zeromq.org/docs/chapter2/#Shared-Queue-DEALER-and-ROUTER-sockets).
 - A ROUTER socket receiving clients connection and disconnection messages.
 This sockets help tracking the number of clients connected.
 When a client connects to the proxy, it send a message saying "connect".
 And "disconnect" when he is done.
 - A PUB socket send a message ("KILL") whenever the proxy wants to shutdown.
 This help all subscribers to gracefully exit.